 The number in box 3 could also be lower than whatever appears in box 1.
-That’s because Social Security can’t tax employees above a certain threshold, which was $127,200 for the 2017 tax year.
-(The threshold is $128,400 for the 2018 tax year.)
+That’s because Social Security can’t tax employees above a certain threshold, which is $128,400 for the 2018 tax year.
 There’s no cap on taxable earnings for Medicare, so the amount that’s put in box 5 takes wages and tips into account.

 If your employees receive any deductions for childcare expenses, that amount goes in box 10.